-\textbf{Visualizations of the learned representations.} Our proposed $Teata$ aligns image and text features, thereby transferring the accumulated knowledge in the text space.
-Benefiting from the consistency, compactness and generalization of text semantics, the learned representations are compact across domains.
-To demonstrate it, we use t-SNE~\cite{van2008visualizing} to visualize the learned representations in different domains.
+Our proposed \textit{Teata} aligns image and text features, transferring the accumulated knowledge into the text space.
+Benefiting from the consistency, compactness, and generalization of text semantics, the learned representations are compact across domains.
+To demonstrate this, we use t-SNE~\cite{van2008visualizing} to visualize the learned representations in different domains.
 As shown in Fig.~\ref{fig:tsne} (a), the learned image representations are distributed in a unified latent space regardless of domains.
 The identity representations also exhibit great compactness in Fig.~\ref{fig:tsne} (b).
 Upon closer observation of Fig.~\ref{fig:tsne} (b), the identity representations on the LTCC~\cite{qian2020long} and PRCC~\cite{yang2019person} datasets are distributed in a similar area.
-Since both of them involve clothing changes for each pedestrian, their identity representations show robustness to clothing variations, that is exhibit cloth-irrelevant semantics.
-A similar phenomenon happens on the Market-1501~\cite{market1501} and MSMT17~\cite{wei2018person} datasets, where each identity shows consistent appearances in clothing.
-In contrast, as shown in Fig.~\ref{fig:tsne} (c), the learned identity representations of SFT show great discrepancy for different domains.
-The learned identity representations on Market-1501~\cite{market1501}, MSMT17~\cite{wei2018person} and PRCC~\cite{yang2019person} are distributed separately.
-Due to the great variations in clothing on LTCC~\cite{qian2020long}, the identity representations on which are dispersed.
-The inconsistent semantics can cause knowledge forgetting in the lifelong evolution process.
-Overall, with the effective text semantics, our proposed $Teata$ achieves the lifelong evolution of ReID models across domains and accumulates abundant knowledge to handle varying clothing states.
+Since both involve clothing changes for each pedestrian, their identity representations show robustness to clothing variations, exhibiting cloth-irrelevant semantics.
+A similar phenomenon is observed on the Market-1501~\cite{market1501} and MSMT17~\cite{wei2018person} datasets, where each identity shows consistent appearances in clothing.
+In contrast, as shown in Fig.~\ref{fig:tsne} (c), the learned identity representations of SFT show great discrepancy across different domains.
+The identity representations on Market-1501\cite{market1501}, MSMT17~\cite{wei2018person}, and PRCC~\cite{yang2019person} are distributed separately.
+Due to the great variations in clothing on LTCC~\cite{qian2020long}, the identity representations are dispersed.
+These inconsistent semantics can cause knowledge forgetting in the lifelong evolution process.
+Overall, with the effective use of text semantics, our proposed \textit{Teata} enables the lifelong evolution of ReID models across domains and accumulates abundant knowledge to handle varying clothing states.